-2. What is the type of cell division that allows sexual reproduction?
+2. What type of cell division permits sexual reproduction?
 What is gametogenesis?

-Meiosis is the type of cell division that allows sexual reproduction since it reduces to a half the number of chromosomes of the species making possible the combination of two gametes to form a new individual.
-(In some beings meiosis creates haploid gametophytes that by means of mitosis generate gametes.
-Even in this case the function of meiosis is the same: to provide cells with half of the number of chromosomes of the species with separation of the homologous.)
+Meiosis is the type of cell division that allows sexual reproduction, since it reduces the number of chromosomes of the species to a half, making the combination of two gametes to form a new individual possible.
+(In some organisms, meiosis creates haploid gametophytes that by means of mitosis generate gametes.
+Even in this case, the function of meiosis is the same: to provide cells with half of the number of chromosomes of the species, with the separation of homologous.)

 Gametogenesis is the name given to the process of gamete production.

 - Gametogenesis Review - Image Diversity: meiosis

 Select any question to share it on FB or Twitter

 Gonads and Germ Cells

 3. What is the name of the cells capable of making gametes?
 What is the ploidy of these gamete-forming cells?